Answered By: Chris Sheetz

 • Article always includes footnotes or citations.

-Use the OneSearch box on the Library's home page.
-Consider limiting to Scholarly (Peer Reviewed) by using the checkbox on the left hand side of the results list.
-For more details on Finding Articles, see the LibGuide linked below.
+Use the OneSearch box on the Library's homepage to start your search.
+Limit to Scholarly (Peer Reviewed) articles by using the checkbox on the left hand side of the results list.

 screenshot limit to scholarly